remadrivan/bitcoin/README.md

 # bitcoin
-payment network and kind of e-money
+payment industry and e-money

 #lecture

-No documentation!
+No *documentation!*
 Kindly make one